Sanitation and Infection Control for Cleaning Staff

 - Try not to touch a sharp object such as a needle.
 Use a dustpan or shovel to move it.

 - Dispose of sharp objects and infectious waste in a puncture-resistance container such as a bucket with a secure lid and lined with leak-proof, puncture-resistant plastic.

-- Call your local public health department or police for further assistance.
+- Call your local public health department for further assistance.

-- Do not load the container beyond its capacity.
+- Do not load waste containers beyond their capacities.

 - Do not compact infectious waste.
 This process may spread the contamination.

 - Do not mix infectious waste with regular garbage or trash.

 - Do not reach your hand into any waste container, receptacle, or pile of waste which may contain hazardous waste.

 More information in other OSH Answer documents includes:

 - Fact sheet last revised: 2021-02-17